 We always confirm our results by the alternate evaluation of efficiency using the heat flow out from the condenser to the cooling water:

 Thus we see a slight increase in efficiency and reduction in power compared to the reheat system that we solved in Chapter 8a (45%, 1910 kJ/kg).
 Can we justify this added complexity for such a small gain in efficiency?
-This was discussed in Solved Problem 4.2 in which we noted that a de-aerator is a necessary vital component of a steam power plant with a condenser pressure of 10 kPa - air leaking into the system causes corrosion as well as a reduction in performance.
+This was discussed in Solved Problem 4.2 in which we noted that a de-aerator is a necessary vital component of a steam power plant, since without it the dissolved oxygen and carbon dioxide in the feedwater can cause serious corrosion damage in the boiler.
 The open feedwater heater naturally includes a de-aerator.
 On a previous visit to the Gavin power plant we were informed that the open feedwater heater can also conveniently include a liquid water storage tank which enables the feedwater pump to be the main power control of the system by varying the mass flow rate of the steam.
 We were also informed that using a single feedwater pump to increase the water pressure from 10 kPa to 15 MPa is impractical, and in the Gavin power plant, in addition to the condensate pump there is a booster pump to bring the pressure from 10 kPa to the de-aerator pressure.

 Problem 8.1 - A 10 MPa Steam Power Plant with an Open Feedwater Heater